Bolo Tie History, Styling and Care

 Tips can tarnish...
 When not wearing your bolo, store it in a low-oxygen environment.
 The small plastic bag with an anti-tarnish tab that may have come with your bolo is meant to hold (just) the tips.
 Slide them in then seal as much as you can, around the cord.
 Tips can be polished with silver cloth, microfiber, or other soft, nonabrasive cloth.

 Glass can be scratched by other hard items, so store your bolo tie in a protected environment.
 If you travel with your bolo, keep it protected by laying it flat within clothes.
 To clean the glass, wipe with any soft cloth.

 Katie Kismet bolos feature three tip styles:

-Cork is pretty amazing!
-It's more eco-friendly and sustainable than leather, and, of course, it's vegan.
-On top of all that, cork's non-linear cellular structure makes it seriously resistant to scratches, cracks and water penetration.
+Cork is amazing!
+It's more eco-friendly and sustainable than leather, yet is just as durable, wears like leather, and, of course, it's vegan.
+Cork's non-linear cellular structure makes it resistant to scratches, cracks, and water penetration.